-HUM150 American Women's Studies
+HUM 150 American Women's Studies

 This course provides an inter-disciplinary study of the history, literature, and social roles of American women from Colonial times to the present.
 Emphasis is placed on women's roles as reflected in American language usage, education, law, the workplace, and mainstream culture.
 Upon completion, students should be able to identify and analyze the roles of women as reflected in various cultural forms.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirements in humanities/fine arts.